jbcannon/REU/assignments/annotated-bib.md

 ## Learning goals

 The goals of this assignment are to
-1) develop contextual and technical knowledge for completing independent research through guided reading,
+1) develop context and technical knowledge for completing independent research through guided reading,
 2) develop skills for critical reading and summarization of scientific literature, and
-3) summarize scientific literature for use in final research report proposals and presentations
+3) summarize scientific literature for final research report proposals and presentations

 ## Assignment